Playground Case Could Breach Barrier Between Tax Coffers, Religious Schools

 Even neutral criteria can functionally favor, for example, big churches or denominations over smaller ones, Mach says.

-He argues that we as a society have given religious institutions many special benefits and exemptions from laws that apply to everyone else in order to prevent the government from interfering with religion.
+He argues that we as a society have given religious institutions many special benefits and exemptions from laws that apply to everyone else to prevent the government from interfering with religion.
 Religious institutions not only have tax-exempt status, but general civil rights laws do not apply to them.

 Five years ago, the Supreme Court ruled unanimously that teachers at a Lutheran school could not sue under the Americans with Disabilities Act, because the church said it considers teachers to be ministers of the church.
 The ACLU's Mach argues that now these religious schools are trying to "have their cake and eat it too."